relatio-nlp/relatio/README.md

-# narrative-nlp
+# narrativeNLP
-code base for constructing narrative statements from text
+A Python package to extract narrative statements from text.

 ## Installation